Agent Certification - Questions You May Have

 I do not have an undergraduate and/or postgraduate degree.
 May I still take the exam?

-The NFLPA may grant exceptions to the degree requirements only if you can provide specific evidence of at least seven (7) years sufficient negotiating experience in lieu of both degrees.
+The NFLPA may grant an exception to the degree requirement only if specific evidence of at least seven (7) years sufficient negotiating experience is provided in lieu of both degrees.
 For example, if you have only an undergraduate degree you still need to provide documentation that reflects a minimum of seven (7) years of negotiating experience.
-You should email all documents reflecting such relevant negotiating experience to agentservices@nflpa.com after you have submitted the online application.
-The application fee is non-refundable even if you are not granted the post-graduate degree exception.
+There is an available portal on the online application to supply additional documentation to reflect such relevant negotiating experience.
+You may also send this documentation to agentservices@nflpa.com once you have submitted the online application.
+Applications and documentation are not prescreened for approval.
+Vetting begins once the background investigation has been conducted.

 I do not currently have a post-graduate degree, but I will by the time of the exam.
 Can I still apply?